nicokaiser/rpi-audio-receiver/README.md

 Devices like phones, tablets and computers can play audio via this receiver.

-Once the device has booted, a sound is played and after 60 seconds, Wi-Fi is disabled _unless_ an SSH login occurs during this time.

 ## Requirements

 - Raspberry Pi with Bluetooth support (tested wth Raspberry Pi Zero W)